How To File A Sex Assault Lawsuit In Arizona

 Statute of Limitations to File Sexual Assault Lawsuits in Arizona

 As with all other types of personal injury lawsuits, there are statutes of limitations you must abide by when you file a sexual assault lawsuit against a perpetrator of sexual violence.
-In Arizona, you have two years to begin your claim.
+These limitations serve to ensure that cases are brought forward when there is still evidence available and when witnesses have a fresh memory of what occurred.

 Exceptions That May Extend the Deadline in Arizona

-If the other party left the state before you were able to file a lawsuit, the statute of limitations is tolled until they return.
 Another exception involves minors.
 If you were under the legal age of consent, which is 18 in Arizona, then the timeline will begin running when you reach 18.
+Additionally, survivors who have disabilities can toll the timeline until the disability is no longer a factor.

 Free Case Review